Frequently Asked Questions

 When is group?

 Groups are divided by age as well as similarity in cause of death.
 Our "Littles" groups (ages 3 to 6 - thru kindergarten) and "Bigs" groups (ages 6 to 12 - grades 1 thru 5) meet on Saturday morning at 9:00 A.M.
-The middle school and high school groups meet on Wednesday evenings from 5:30 to 7:00 P.M.
+The middle school and high school groups meet on Wednesday evenings from 6:00 - 7:30 P.M.
 All groups are 90 minutes in duration.
-An adult support group occurs simultaneously during all Littles, Bigs, and middle school groups.
+An adult support group occurs simultaneously during all Littles and Bigs groups.
 The adult group is highly recommended, but not mandatory.
 An adult must remain on the premises during all Littles and Bigs groups.

 What happens in group?